-Many Christian denominations teach that hell is a place of eternal torment, pain, suffering, and agony.
-They teach that the souls of the wicked enter hell upon death.
+The doctrine of eternal hell teaches that hell is a place of eternal torment, pain, suffering, and agony.
+It teaches that the souls of the wicked enter hell upon death.
 Then, they spend all of eternity in the most horrific agony imaginable.
 They can never escape the torment, not even for a second.
 After billions and billions of years, their suffering and agony will only have just begun.
 For the sins committed in a single lifetime, the sinner will spend billions and trillions of years writhing in the utmost agony and suffering.

-At the same time these denominations teach that "God is love" (1 John 4:16), and God loves sinners, and God "is kind unto...the evil."
+Eternal hell fire creates a logical paradox with other Christian teachings.
+It appears contrary to the beautiful truth that "God is love" (1 John 4:16), and He loves sinners unconditionally, and He "is kind unto...the evil."
 (Luke 6:35).
-Apologists for these denominations write blog after blog, article after article, even entire books, trying to rationalize how God could love sinners, and be kind to sinners, and yet torture them in the most horrific manner throughout all of eternity.
-Despite this cognitive dissonance, even a child can see the fallacy of such logic.
+This creates a paradox.
+Recognizing this, many authors have written blogs, articles, and even entire books, trying to rationalize how God could love sinners unconditionally, and be kind to sinners, and yet torture them in the most horrific manner throughout all of eternity.
+Even a child can recognize this dilemma.
 Any child who has burned their finger on the stove knows the severity of that pain.
 To experience that sensation over the entire surface of the body would be horrendous indeed, even if it lasted only for a minute.
 To experience that degree of pain for a lifetime would be unimaginable.
 And yet, how could a good God inflict heinous suffering on humans for millions, billions, and trillions of years?
 The magnitude of suffering is beyond sadistic.

 Furthermore, consider the fact that salvation is a "narrow way and few there be that find it" (Matthew 7:14).
-This verse would suggest the vast majority of humanity will end up in the lake of fire.
-Imagine hundreds of billions of sentient beings, writhing in agony for all of eternity.
+This verse would suggest the majority of humanity could end up in the lake of fire.
+Imagine hundreds of billions of sentient beings, writhing in severe agony for all of eternity.
 Modern society deplores governments who have secret, underground facilities where they torture a few of their countrymen until they die.
-It is rightly considered to be evil, satanic, and inhumane.
-However, we are told that God has a far-superior torture facilty that can inflict pain 24 hours a day.
-In this facility he tortures the vast majority of the human beings he created for all of eternity.
-If humans are "evil" and "satanic" for brutally torturing a few people for a short time, then what does that make a god who tortures most of humanity for eternity?
+This behavior is rightly considered to be evil, satanic, and inhumane.
+However, we are told to believe that God has a far-superior torture facility that can inflict pain 24 hours a day.
+In this facility he tortures the majority of the human beings he created for all of eternity.
+If humans are "evil" and "satanic" for brutally torturing a few people for a short time, then what does that make a god who tortures most of humanity for all of eternity?
 Such a facility of systematic torture would make god the most inhumane, brutal, and entirely evil being that has ever existed.

 The doctrine of eternal hell fire has caused many a thinking person to doubt the Bible or give up faith altogether.
 The time has come to re-examine this doctrine to determine what the Bible really teaches about hell.